harismexis/credit-score-donut/README.md

 ### Overview:

 The project is written in Kotlin and uses MVVM Architecture (Model - View - ViewModel).
-Frameworks have been used i.e. Android JetPack Components (LiveData, ViewModel, Coroutines), RxJava, Retrofit, Dagger.
+Some popular Frameworks have been used i.e. Android JetPack Components (LiveData, ViewModel, Coroutines), RxJava, Retrofit, Dagger, Mockito etc

 ### Description: